JaykeMeijer/jayke-blog/jayke-blog/content/about/index.md

 +++
 title = 'About'
 draft = false
+description = 'A page about who Jayke Meijer is'
 +++
 Hi, my name is Jayke Meijer.
 I'm a software engineer, data engineer, computer & network security geek and hobby-grade electronics nerd from The Netherlands.